csinva/csinva.github.io/_notes/stat/stat.md

     - otherwise integrate over $\theta, m$ - *model averaging*
 - frequentist
   - can't use MLE - will always prefer more complex models
-  - use some criteria such as KL-divergence, AIC, cross-validationt
+  - use some criteria such as KL-divergence, AIC, cross-validation